CommonAccord/Cmacc-Org/Doc/S/About/Pitch/Support_v0.md

 Meat.Secs={Legal.Sec}<li>{Technical.Sec}<li>{Organization.Sec}

+Executive.sec={CmA.Quick.sec}<br>{Goal.sec}

-Executive.sec=A very small investment of effort could greatly accelerate the codification and democratization of legal systems.
-The codification is part of a transition to open source, peer-based payment systems such as blockchain.
-The goal of this first stage would be codification of some important areas of legal transacting and a plan for a foundation that would hold text for the benefit of the public.
+CmA.Quick.sec=CommonAccord is legal text codified and "code-ified," like software source code.
+Objects, plain text, git, collaboration.
+Legal code-ification is part of the transition to open source, peer-based transacting such as blockchain, and decentralized governance.

+Goal.sec=The goal of this first stage would be codification of some important areas of legal transacting and a plan for a foundation that would hold text for the benefit of the public.

 Overview.=[S/About/Pitch/Support/Overview_v0.md]